Chart Color Schemes

 Kariong is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-Kariong's dwellings, as per the latest Census, consisted of 92.2% houses and 7.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Sydney metro's figures of 74.2% houses and 25.9% other dwellings.
-Home ownership in Kariong was at 25.1%, with mortgaged dwellings at 52.3% and rented ones at 22.6%.
-The median monthly mortgage repayment was $2,080, lower than Sydney metro's average of $2,150.
-The median weekly rent in Kariong was $450, higher than Sydney metro's figure of $400.
-Nationally, Kariong's mortgage repayments were higher at $2,080 compared to the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Kariong's dwelling structures, as per the latest Census, consisted of 92.2% houses and 7.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 74.2% houses and 25.9% other dwellings.
+Home ownership in Kariong was at 25.1%, with the remaining dwellings being mortgaged (52.3%) or rented (22.6%).
+The median monthly mortgage repayment in Kariong was $2,080, below Sydney metro's average of $2,150.
+Median weekly rent in Kariong was $450, compared to Sydney metro's $400.
+Nationally, Kariong's mortgage repayments were higher at $2,080 than the Australian average of $1,863, while rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing